-While not a perfect fit for large businesses, or anyone with a few thousand different items in their inventory, Excel is excellent for inventory tracking, stock management, sales, data, ordering, and more than a dozen other functions.
+While not a perfect fit for growing SMEs or large businesses, or anyone with a few hundred different items in their inventory, Excel is excellent for startup businesses requiring inventory tracking, stock management, sales, data, ordering, and more than a dozen other functions.
 If you know how to utilize it correctly, you can generate a variety of highly valuable inventory formulas that will help you keep track of stock, sales, orders, and more.

-The easiest way to use Excel for tracking your stock is to organize your data based on sales quantity.
-This allows you to create a flexible inventory sheet that updates you when you need to order items because you can see sales right at the top.
+The easiest way to use Excel as a stock management system is to organize your data based on sales quantity.
+This allows you to create a flexible inventory tracker that updates you when you need to order items.
 It also keeps your most sold items on the top for easier tracking, so you won’t be scrolling through pages of data to find what you need.

-The Rank function allows you to take this process a step further by adding a specific rank (I.E. 1, 2, 3, 4, and so on) to your items.
+The Rank function allows you to take this process a step further by adding a specific rank (1, 2, 3, 4, and so on) to your items.
 It's also more dynamic because it updates automatically as you adjust numbers.
 This means that you won't have to manually rank your items each time you add a new sale, so you won’t forget to update your sorting and accidentally purchase all of the wrong items.

-For that reason, a barcode scanner is the next best thing (to robots).
+For that reason, a barcode scanner is a useful tool for tracking inventory with Excel.
 Most USB and wireless barcode scanners are easy to program to integrate directly into Excel, and you can do so on separate lines or updating a single line.
 Programming for barcode scanners varies slightly by brand.

 The standard function for a scanner is to press 'Enter' or ‘Tab’ after adding information to a cell.
 This means that it will add each new scanned item to the next row or the next column.
 You can program it differently, usually by finding a scan code for changing the function, but we'll go over a relatively easy way to program using the original multiple line code.

-In order to do this properly, we have to make two assumptions.
-The first is that unless we assign additional values to the barcode scanner, it won't put in other items such as value, product description, etc. You can most likely program this fairly easily using your barcode scanner codes, but this will differ depending on your software.
+Keep in mind that unless we assign additional values to the barcode scanner, it won't put in other items such as value, product description, etc. You can most likely program this fairly easily using your barcode scanner codes, but this will differ depending on your software.

 This may look more complicated than your high school trigonometry test at first glance, but it is essentially =SUMIF (Cell Range (usually all the way down the page), SKU To Look For (in this case, ES25), Sales To Add Up).

-You can also use a macro function to grab your data and move it to a separate page if you want.
+You can also use a macro function to grab your data and move it to a separate page.
 The barcode scanner will enter items on the bottom of the sheet, but you will immediately see running totals on the top.
 You do, of course, have to program your barcode scanner to add scanned inventory into the column of your choice.

 The easiest way to do this is by setting up your basic parameters for your inventory and then dragging and dropping the sheet to a new Excel workbook.
 This automatically copies all of your work to the new one, which gives you a clean inventory page for each day, week, month, or however long you choose to keep records.

-Creating running inventory totals is a must if you want to easily keep track of your remaining stock.
-There are two ways to do it.
+Creating running inventory totals is a must if you want to track inventory effectively.
 For smaller businesses, or those with only a few large ticket items to keep track of, single inventory pages are the most convenient, because they allow you to allocate one page to each product.

 The simplest example is deducting sales from your original stock figure e.g. SUM(D8-E8), replacing the D8 and E8 with specific cell locations that you want to subtract from each other.
-The best example here is to create an original stock line, and use that to deduct your sales from.
+The best option here is to create an original stock line and use that to deduct your sales from.
 This gives you an instant total that updates whenever you change the number in either cell.
 Importantly, you can update the cell using either a manually entered number or using a scanner.

 Don’t forget you can use your good old friend Autofill to populate cells using the same formula.
 Select the cells that contain the data that you want to fill into adjacent cells, then drag the fill handle across the cells that you want to fill.
 This will stop you having to repeat the formula in multiple boxes (for multiple products).

-If you want to keep better track of a few large ticket items, you might want to use individual sheets per item, which uses the same functions, except you set up one sheet per item and set your scanner to input different SKUS on specific sheets.
+If you want to keep better track of a few large ticket items, you might want to use individual sheets per item, which uses the same functions, except you set up one sheet per item and set your scanner to input different SKUs on specific sheets.

-Excel can be an extremely versatile tool for businesses, especially if you know how to utilize it to its best effect.
+Excel can be an extremely versatile inventory tracking system for startup businesses, especially if you know how to use it to your advantage.
 While some of the formulas may seem a bit complex if you aren't familiar with using them, it's relatively easy to learn, and allows you a lot more flexibility when managing your inventory in Excel.